thmzlt/asmo/README.md

 - `chunk_size`: number of assets that are enqueued to be processed together
 - `db_pool_size`: size of database connection pool
 - `process_pool_size`: number of assets that are processed in parallel

+#### MySQL Configuration

+You might want to run your own instance of MySQL instead of one managed by AWS.
+For that case, you don't want the database settings picked up from the Terraform state.

+To do that, edit the body of `db_options()` in `lib/asmo/application.ex` to return a Keyword list with the right values for `:hostname`, `:database`, `:username` and `:password`, and leave the other fields as-is.